syncfusion-content/windowsforms-docs/WindowsForms/Radial-Menu/Keyboard-Support.md

 # Keyboard Support in Windows Forms RadialMenu

 To invoke any command using KeyBoard, RadialMenu provides KeyTip support through Super Accelerator.
-On pressing Alt key, KeyTips for the corresponding radial menu item gets displayed.
+On pressing Alt key, KeyTips for the corresponding radial menu item gets displayed and clicked Alt + corresponding key to click event triggered.

 ## Add Super Accelerator